-We have a small herd of Jersey cows.
-We were so lucky to find our original two girls, Hershey and Baker, only a few weeks after we moved in and having been lovingly raised as family cows by 14 children.
-Since starting in 2016, we have added many other wonderful family cows to the herd and currently have 8 mamas.
+I have a small herd of primarily Jersey cows.
+I was so lucky to find my original two girls, Hershey and Baker, only a few weeks after arriving on this farm and they were lovingly raised as family cows by 14 children.
+They taught me so much and are fully responsible for my love devotion to all things bovine.
+Since starting the farm in 2016, many other wonderful cows have joined the herd and I currently have 9 mamas.
 Although now a rarity, most homestead farms used to have their own dairy cow who would provide all (and often more!) that was needed for the family.
-Seeking a similar self-reliance and home-made fertility, it didn’t take long for us to see the enormous benefits of these amazing ruminants.
+Seeking a similar self-reliance and home-made fertility, it didn’t take long to see the enormous benefits of these amazing ruminants.
 And they are oh, so generous in their butterfat-rich milk production.

-- You may pick up at the farm or receive milk through our Full Diet CSA.
-All milk comes in half-gallon glass jars that must be washed and returned each week.
-Unreturned jars and lids incur a $5 charge after 2 weeks.
+- All milk comes in half-gallon glass jars that must be washed and returned each week.
+Unreturned jars and lids incur a $5 per jar charge after 2 weeks.

-Please understand that the milk that you obtain from your cow can in no way be sold or distributed under any circumstance!
+- Enjoy your delicious milk!
+But remember that the milk that you obtain from your cow can in no way be sold or distributed under any circumstance.

 - Please know that I strive to have milk year round, but I will likely have fluctuations due to calving and seasonal changes.
 Your full order of milk may not be available every single week.
 I will communicate with as much notice as possible regarding any changes.